Bidjigal: Identity

 Coastal areas and beaches such as Bondi and Coogee are believed to have been concurrently occupied by a combination of Bidjigal, Gadigal and Birrabirrragal clan groups, who were a shared saltwater cultural group, all from the Dharug language group and strong ties of kinship.

 Culture

-Significance of Fire
+Significance of fire

 Fire is of central importance to Bidjigal culture and practices.
-This includes Smoking Ceremonies, which are a means of communicating with the Fire Spirit.
-Smoking ceremonies are part of many Aboriginal and Torres Strait Islander clan’s cultures, and are a means of cleansing people and places of bad spirits to protect from the dangerous powers of spiritual beings.
+This includes smoking ceremonies, which are a means of communicating with the Fire Spirit.
+Smoking ceremonies are part of many Aboriginal and Torres Strait Islander clans' cultures, and are a means of cleansing people and places of bad spirits to protect from the dangerous powers of spiritual beings.